 Travelers who need to deal with sensitive work or banking information might be in the market for a Wi-Fi router that they can take with them in their motorhome as they drive.
 Luckily, there are plenty of affordable options that can easily fit any motorhomes of any size and accommodate travellers of any budget.

 This portable Wi-Fi router can provide reliable 4G internet on all international providers.
 This HUAWEI product is the Amazon Prime best seller amongst all portable routers.
 It is rechargeable and advertises 6 hours of battery life, making it a viable option for a full day of remote work or a night of entertainment in your motorhome.

-Costing only 43 pounds, the Huawei E5576 offers a two-year warranty and full technical support from Huawei.
+The Huawei E5576 offers a two-year warranty and full technical support from Huawei.
 It can support up to 16 devices at once and comes with a SIM card to get your internet service up and running instantly.

 Most reviews of this product praise its affordability and portability.
 UK users report being able to use the E5576’s capabilities anywhere from the United States to Spain, but users will have to enable the SIM card’s roaming features if traveling outside of the United Kingdom.

 The one main critique that customers report is some difficulty in setup if one is not technically inclined.
 The installation of the SIM card is the most commonly reported difficulty when starting the system, but there are several tutorial videos and customer services resources to make sure that one is installing his or her E5576 properly.

 This expensive but powerful router can serve as a 3G/4G hotspot for travellers on the go.
 It costs just shy of 300 pounds, but the Roam can support up to 50 devices at one time.
 It has been noted as being powerful enough to support Smart TVs, so travellers with luxury vehicles or that require exceptionally fast internet might be well suited by investing in the Maxview Roam.